abington/Crypt/README.md

 ## Why?

 Encryption is not generally straight forward.
 This library tries to ease the pain.
-At the present time, a single encryption method is provided, others will follow.
+At the present time, a single verified encryption method is provided, others will follow.

 As the majority of web encryption requires that you are able to store the value in cookies, database tables etc, by default the encrypted value is encoded using Base 64.